paigeadelethompson/linux-kernel-builds/README.md

 - `console=ttyS0,115200n8 console=tty0` and get a serial cable, or use a VM's serial port, if you can't get video to troubleshoot
 - Feel free to open an issue on this repository and I'll be glad to try and help you

-# Secureboot?
+# Secureboot / IMA / EVM
-- I'm open to suggestions on this myself
+- I'm open to suggestions on how to trivialize this myself